TylerBignell/LaTeX-AssignmentTemplate-Overleaf/README.md

 ## Quick Start

 1. Fill in the metadata block at the top of `main.tex`
-2. Write your content in `content.tex`
+2. Write your content in a `content.tex` file
 3. Compile on Overleaf, bibliography is handled automatically
 ---